For Skyjo players

 A fair comparison

-| Feature | Skyjo | Bandit |
+| Checkable feature | Skyjo | Bandit |

 |---|---|---|

-| Fast rounds | Yes | Yes |
+| Player count | 2–8 | 2–6 |

 Your next game night

-Try the chaos before you commit.
+Check the rules before you commit.

 Play a round online, watch the tutorial, or bring the deck to the next table that already loves quick memory games.